Frequently Asked Questions

 Yes you can - just let us know and we'll organise that for you

-Is Ride Down South legit?
+Where Is Ride Down South Registered?

-Yes we are.
 Ride Down South is a registered company in South Africa (Registration No. K2015293371).
 You can view our company registration certificate here.
 Ride Down South is also registered and bonded with South African Tourism Services Association (SATSA).
 View our SATSA page here

 You can also read the Tripadvisor reviews of our guests from around the world who have ridden with us in Africa